 - 3 pears, peeled, halved, and cored

-- To prepare the filling, whisk together the sugar and egg in a small bowl.
-Add in the flour, vanilla, and salt.
+- Make the custard filling.
+To prepare the filling, whisk together the sugar and egg in a small bowl.
+Add in the flour, vanilla extract, cinnamon, and salt.
 Set aide.

 - Head the 1/4 cup butter in a small saucepan over medium heat until dark brown, approximately 5 minutes, stirring occasionally.
 Pour the butter into the egg mixture, whisking constantly until combined.

-- Bake tart for 40 minutes, or until set and golden.
+- Bake the tart.
+Bake for 40 minutes, or until set and golden.
 Remove from the oven and cool on a wire rack before serving.